Metal Dealer’s Licence

 - the name and address of the person making the representation

-A chief constable, or anyone who has made a relevant objection or representation regarding the licence, may appeal against a decision within 28 days of being notified, as long as they have already followed any available procedure in terms of stating their case to the local authority.
+Police Scotland, or anyone who has made a relevant objection or representation regarding the licence, may appeal against a decision within 28 days of being notified, as long as they have already followed any available procedure in terms of stating their case to ourselves.

-The appeal will only be successful if the sheriff considers that the local authority, in making their decision, had:
+The appeal will only be successful if the sheriff considers that we, in making our decision, had:

 - erred in law

-- based their decision on an incorrect material fact
+- based our decision on an incorrect material fact

 - acted contrary to natural justice

-- exercised their discretion in an unreasonable manner
+- exercised our discretion in an unreasonable manner

 Trade Associations